 Power and Ground Connection

-EVE Module is powered by a 5V supply from the STM32L4 Discovery board and a ground pin is also connected.
+The EVE Module may be powered by a 5V supply from the STM32L4 Discovery board extension connector.
+Both the 5V pin and one of the GND pins must be connected.

 Signal lines Connection

-In this example, STM32L4 MCU’s SPI 1 interface is selected and the following connection is set up:
+In this example, STM32L4 MCU’s SPI 1 interface is selected and the following connection is set up.

 Care must be taken if connecting the two boards with simple jumper wires.
 It may be necessary to lower the frequency of the SPI clock by setting the BR bits of the SPIx_CR1 register to ensure a stable signal quality.